 Indian River School District

-• Committee meetings will be held Monday, Nov.
-19, at Indian River Education Complex in Selbyville: Policy at 4 p.m.; Curriculum at 5 p.m.; Buildings and Grounds at 6 p.m.; and Finance at 7 p.m.
+• Committee meetings will be held Monday, Feb.
+11, at the Indian River Education Complex in Selbyville: Policy at 4 p.m.; Curriculum at 5 p.m.; Buildings and Grounds at 6 p.m.; and Finance at 7 p.m.

 • The school district website is www.irsd.net.